Editorial: It is up to us

 Our generation is inheriting a world that’s on fire.
 And it is up to us to make it a better place.

-We are not just heading out to our first day of classes: We are gaining education to be able to govern ourselves, make the right choices and create the world that we want.
+We are not just heading out to classes here at Central Michigan University: We are gaining education to be able to govern ourselves, make the right choices and create the world that we want.

 Our time is now.
 It is important to remember that our power is in democracy.
 And the essence and power of our democracy is in fair elections.